jamo/irssi-stuff/scripts/README.md

     *| o geoip2                  No version information available on network.
      | o getnick                 No version information available on network.
      | o go2                     No version information available on network.
+    *| o greetignore             No version information available on network.
     *| o hilightwin              Up to date.
 (0.02)
      | o history_search          Up to date.
 (2.0)
      | o hlscroll                No version information available on network.